contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/01_overview.md

 The **Google Sheets Wrapper** Entity Store lets you wrap your spreadsheets to APISpark in the form of structured entities.
 You are then free to expose these entities via web APIs.

-For more information jump to our [Expose data from a Google Sheets as an API](/technical-resources/apispark/tutorials/turn-spreadsheet-to-api "Expose data from a Google Sheets as an API") tutorial.
+For more information jump to our [Expose data from Google Sheets as an API](/technical-resources/apispark/tutorials/turn-spreadsheet-to-api "Expose data from Google Sheets as an API") tutorial or go to the  [Google Sheets Wrapper page](/technical-resources/apispark/guide/store/wrappers/google-sheets "Google Sheets Wrapper page").

 ## SQL database Wrapper